peterhdo/latex-final-project/README.md

 to generate particular dataset subsets use the `gen_dataset_subsets.py` script.

 Our vgg model is in the vgg folder.
+Our resnet model is in the resnet folder.

 ## Sequence generator script usage
 This script will generate image "sequences" (using the term loosely; these are really just lists of images)